guybrush/bfydir/README.md

   piped into. the result gets piped to disk.
 * `opts` must be an object
   * `opts.urlPath` is used to identify the bundle-watcher
   * `opts.entryPath`
   * `opts.bundlePath`
   * `opts.bundleOpts`

 ### `var mStream = bfydir.minifyStream(opts)`

-* `mStream` is a through-stream which buffers all content and then minifys it. then it writes the result to disk.
+* `mStream` is a through-stream which buffers all content and then minifys it. then it writes the result to disk (so actually its just uglifyjs pretending to be streaming :D).
 * `opts` must be an object
   * `opts.urlPath`
   * `opts.bundlePathMin`